 \section{Abstract}

-We study Picard groups in profinite perfectoid limits of rigid spaces in the case of good reduction.
-Our main result is that for sufficiently large covers, these can be described in terms of the special fibre: For example, our description implies that for a supersingular variety $X$ of good reduction $\overbar{X}$ over a perfectoid field of characteristic $p$,

-Via Raynaud uniformisation, it moreover allows us to describe Picard groups of pro-\'etale covers of abeloid varieties, which has applications to pro-\'etale uniformisation.
-We use our results to answer some general questions about Picard groups and Picard functors of perfectoid spaces, e.g.\ we show that these are not always $p$-divisible.
-Along the way we construct a ``multiplicative Hodge--Tate spectral sequence'' for $\O^\times$.
+We study Picard groups and Picard functors of perfectoid spaces which are limits of rigid spaces.
+For sufficiently large covers that are limits of rigid spaces of good reduction, we show that the Picard functor can be represented by the special fibre.
+We use our results to answer several open questions about Picard groups of perfectoid spaces from the literature, for example we show that these are not always $p$-divisible.
+Along the way, we construct a ``Hodge--Tate spectral sequence for $\G_m$'' of independent interest.